-The two-step approach described so far may appear cumbersome, with an initial least-square error fit to the LES data for the five direct-fit parameters and then a second least-square error fit with the functional relationships to finally obtain the values of the 15 desired functional coefficients.
-A more straightforward approach would have been to put the functional relationships shown in Table 2 directly into Eqns.
-11-15 and then to perform the least-square error fitting to the LES data for the 15 unknown functional coefficients.
+The two-step approach described so far may appear cumbersome, with an initial least-squares error fit to the LES data for the five direct-fit parameters and then a second leastsquares error fit with the functional relationships to finally obtain the values of the 15 desired functional coefficients.
+A more straightforward approach would have been to put the functional relationships shown in Table 2 directly into Eqs.
+(11)-(15) and then to apply the least-squares error fitting to the LES data for the 15 unknown functional coefficients.
 However, when we tried it, we were unable to reach convergence, possibly because the number of fitting parameters was too high (15 versus 5).
-We note that Ishihara and Qian (2018) used a total of 9 fitting parameters.
+We note that IQ2018 used a total of nine fitting parameters.

-To assess the performance of the two-step approach, we calculate the root mean square errors (RMSE) over the entire wake regions of all calibration cases (Table 3, calibration cases only).
-The entire wake region covers an area with y from -1D to +1D and z from 0-2H.
-Please note that we have different values along the x direction as some LES cases and the experimental test only cover a small region in downstream.
-The proposed analytical formulation outperforms that by Ishihara and Qian (2018) in all cases, as the RMSE of both the direct and the final fit are half as large or lower as theirs on average, and up to 6 times smaller.
-A general trend that emerges is that the RMSE increases as both C_T and TI{∞} increase.
-For example, the RMSE of the VPA runs approximately doubles when TI{∞} increases from 0.064 to 0.108 and triples when C_T varies from 0.4 to 0.9.
+To assess the performance of the two-step approach, we calculate the root mean square errors (RMSEs) over the entire wake region of all calibration cases (Table 3, calibration cases only).
+The entire wake region covers an area with yfrom -1D to +1D and z from 0-2H.
+Note that we have different lengths along the x direction as some LES cases and the experimental test only cover a small region downstream.
+The proposed analytical formulation outperforms that by IQ2018 in all cases, as the RMSEs of both the direct and the final fit are half as large as or lower than theirs on average and up to 6 times smaller.
+A general trend that emerges is that the RMSE increases as both $C{\rm T}$ and ${\rm TI}{\infty}$ increase.
+For example, the RMSE of the VPA runs approximately doubles when TI{∞} increases from 0.064 to 0.108 and triples when $C{\rm T}$ varies from 0.4 to 0.9.
 Not surprisingly, the RMSE of the final fit is always higher than that of the direct fit, as, by definition, the direct-fit parameters are those that minimize the error.
-We note that the RMSEs are relatively large, close to or slightly higher than the mean value of $\Delta TKE/U{\infty}^2$.
-For example, the RMSE of the final fit for the WRFLES runs is about 1.4×10^{-3} and the mean value of $\Delta TKE/U{\infty}^2$ for the same runs is about 1.3×10^{-3} .
+We note that the RMSEs are relatively large and close to or slightly higher than the mean value of $\Delta TKE/U{\infty}^2$.
+For example, the RMSE of the final fit for the WRFLES runs is about 1.4×10^{-3} , and the mean value of $\Delta T K E / U{\infty}^2$ for the same runs is about 1.3×10^{-3} .